Christian Bethancourt Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.12 team ERA that ranks 14th among all MLB pitching staffs.
+- The Phillies' 4.12 team ERA ranks 14th among all MLB pitching staffs.

-- Phillies pitchers combine to allow 89 home runs (1.1 per game), the sixth-fewest in baseball.
+- Phillies pitchers combine to give up 90 home runs (1.1 per game), the seventh-fewest in the league.

-- Walker will look to earn his 10th win when he gets the start for the Phillies, his 18th of the season.
-He is 9-3 with a 3.93 ERA and 77 strikeouts in 89 1/3 innings pitched.
+- The Phillies are sending Sanchez (0-2) to the mound to make his fifth start of the season.
+He is 0-2 with a 3.26 ERA and 20 strikeouts in 19 1/3 innings pitched.

-- In his last time out on Friday against the Chicago Cubs, the right-hander went six innings, allowing one earned run while surrendering six hits.
+- In his last outing on Friday against the Washington Nationals, the left-hander went six innings, allowing one earned run while surrendering seven hits.

+- The 26-year-old has a 3.26 ERA and 9.3 strikeouts per nine innings in four games this season, while allowing a batting average of .243 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.